lukasschwab/ditto/README.md

 When I'm downloading Sintel, it logs torrent download progress; when I'm downloading the above magnet, I don't get any progress reported.
 Additionally, `client.torrents[0].files` is an empty list.

 The second time I tried it in WebTorrent Desktop, it did successfully recognize the file (though it didn't do much downloading).

+## Update

+Given some of the difficulties of using WebTorrent for large videos in the browser, I think it makes more sense to port the WebTorrent desktop client and bolt on the sockets functionality (using some dedicated webserver to do so).